 Why and how the OCA is accepting a heretic group?

 How is the OCA allowing such teaching and practices?

 We do not have a credible answer from the OCA.
 The facts are:

-- The OCA has accepted Dr. Meshreky and 12 of his disciples as a package, not individuals.
+- The OCA has accepted Dr. Meshreky and 12 of his disciples as "an independent group", not as repentant individuals!